 Configuring Your Own Battle Belt

-So now we come to it, it’s your turn.
+With all of that setup out of the way, let’s talk about your belt.
 I’m not terribly interested in cosplaying as an operator, but that doesn’t mean we can’t take a few lessons with us.
-Something like our fictional Scenario X makes you consider your minimum essentials.
+Something like our fictional Scenario-X makes you consider your minimum essentials.

 What do I recommend?
 That really depends on your needs and weapon choices.
 Remember: